Tomasz Grzegorczyk: Arka Gdynia

 On 19 June 2023, Grzegorczyk took on the role of assistant coach at I liga side Arka Gdynia, working with head coach Wojciech Łobodziński.

 After Łobodziński left Arka on 26 August 2024, Grzegorczyk took over as manager on a temporary basis.
 On 9 October, hours after a 6–0 away win over Odra Opole, it was announced he would be replaced by Dawid Szwarga at the end of the year, despite Arka having won all six games played since Grzegorczyk's appointment.
 During his stint, Grzegorczyk led Arka to 10 wins, two draws and two losses, and left his post with Arka placed 2nd in the league table.
 On 2 January 2025, he terminated his contract with the club.

 Pogoń Szczecin

 On 7 January 2025, Grzegorczyk joined Ekstraklasa club Pogoń Szczecin as an assistant coach under Robert Kolendowicz.
 On 17 September, he was appointed caretaker following Kolendowicz's sacking the day prior.
 Four days later, in Grzegorczyk's top-flight managerial debut, Pogoń lost 3–4 at home to Lechia Gdańsk.
 He returned to assistant duties on 30 September upon the appointment of Thomas Thomasberg.
+He was relieved of his position on 21 April 2026.

+Return to Arka Gdynia

+On 27 September 2026, Grzegorczyk was again appointed manager of second-tier club Arka Gdynia, this time on a permanent basis.
+He signed a deal until the end of the season, with an option to extend.